kdcyberdude/IndicXlit/README.md

 </div>

 <!-- description about IndicXlit -->
+Changes have been made to a forked branch in order to transliterate large datasets more efficiently.
+As transliteration works on a word-by-word basis, it is not efficient to repeatedly transliterate the same words within the dataset.
+Therefore, the following changes have been implemented:
+1. Transliteration caching
+2. Batch processing
+3. Usage examples.
+---
 ***[IndicXlit](https://indicnlp.ai4bharat.org/indic-xlit)*** is a transformer-based multilingual transliteration model (~11M) that ***supports 21 Indic languages*** for Roman to native script and native to Roman script conversions.
 It is trained on ***[Aksharantar](https://indicnlp.ai4bharat.org/aksharantar/)*** dataset which is the ***largest publicly available parallel corpus containing 26 million word pairs spanning 20 Indic languages*** at the time of writing (5 May 2022).
 It supports the following 21 Indic languages:

 <!-- list of languages IndicXlit supports -->